gitcoinco/grants-stack/packages/round-manager/docs/EncryptingPII.md

 To achieve this, the round-manager relies on [litprotocol](https://litprotocol.com/) to encrypt and decrypt this information The actual source code on how we encrypt/decrypt the data can be found on lit.ts

+Documentation related to supported chains can be found on [lit-docs](https://developer.litprotocol.com/supportedchains/)

 **To Encrypt data**

 You would use the `encryptString` function.